Sex Therapy Professional Skills

-This course is designed to offer all students exposure in the form of facilitated discussion, small group activities, self-reflection, videos, and guest speakers to the broadest range of sexual practices and experiences.
-The focus of the course is in providing exposure to a range of sexual content and gender presentations in order to facilitate and address unexamined axiological assumptions we all hold about sexuality and gender and to consider them in a non evaluative manner.
+This course is designed to offer all students exposure in the form of facilitated discussion, small group activities, self-reflection, and media consumption along a range of sexual practices and experiences.
+The focus of the course utilizes an intersectional, justice-centered, and anti-oppression framework, to facilitate and address unexamined axiological assumptions we all hold about romantic orientations, bodies, gender, sexual exploration and attractions; and to consider and stay curious about them as a reflexive lifelong practice.
 This course is aligned to and is part of the AASECT sex educator and AASECT sex therapy certification and is considered one of the components of competency in core knowledge and experience in the field.
-The content will be addressed from an intersectional and anti-oppressive lens and is presented by an experienced and certified facilitator.
+The content will consist of a range of media with captions, that support various learning styles, and is presented by an experienced and certified facilitator.

 This course offers a variety of clinical solutions related to intimacy, pleasure, and physical comfort.
 Dr. Howard and 3 guest speakers who specialize in partner engagement and erotic trance share their clinical approaches to intimacy and pleasure, and Dr. Howard rounds out the course with practical adjustment strategies to promote sexual comfort for clients with health challenges.

 Controversial Issues in Human Sexuality and Sex Therapy